Masters 2017: Garcia, Fowler in leading four

 "I think the course is going to get very firm, keeping the ball below the hole is so key when the nerves at the weekend come up," Spieth told Sky Sports.

-Three-time champion Mickelson, who at 46 and nine months could overtake Jack Nicklaus as the oldest Masters winner should he triumph Sunday, reached three under at one point but dropped four shots in his last five holes to slide back to level par.
+Three-time champion Mickelson, who at 46 and nine months could overtake Jack Nicklaus as the oldest Masters winner should he triumph Sunday, reached three under at one point but dropped three shots in his last five holes to slide back to level par.
 Alongside him was 2013 champion Adam Scott of Australia.

 Mickelson, who won his last Masters in 2010, is looking forward to calmer weather at the weekend which should offer perfect scoring opportunities.